dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 For more information, read [about the subscriptions in the how-to]({{< ref howto-publish-subscribe.md >}}).

-### Message delivery
+### Message routing

-In principle, Dapr considers a message successfully delivered once the subscriber processes the message and responds with a non-error response.
-For more granular control, Dapr's Pub/sub API also provides explicit statuses, defined in the response payload, with which the subscriber indicates specific handling instructions to Dapr (for example, `RETRY` or `DROP`).
+Dapr provides [content-based routing](https://www.enterpriseintegrationpatterns.com/ContentBasedRouter.html) pattern.
+[Pub/Sub routing]({{< ref howto-route-messages.md >}}) is an implementation of this pattern that allows developers to use expressions to route [CloudEvents](https://cloudevents.io) based on their contents to different URIs/paths and event handlers in your application.
+If no route matches, an optional default route is used.
+This is useful as your applications expands to support multiple event versions or special cases.

+This feature is available to both the declarative and programmatic subscription approaches.

-For more information on message routing, read [Dapr Pub/sub API reference]({{< ref "pubsub_api.md#provide-routes-for-dapr-to-deliver-topic-events" >}})
+For more information on message routing, read [Dapr Pub/Sub API reference]({{< ref "pubsub_api.md#provide-routes-for-dapr-to-deliver-topic-events" >}})

 ### At-least-once guarantee

 Dapr guarantees at-least-once semantics for message delivery.
-When an application publishes a message to a topic using the Pub/sub API, Dapr ensures the message will be delivered *at least once* to every subscriber.
+When an application publishes a message to a topic using the Pub/Sub API, Dapr ensures the message is delivered *at least once* to every subscriber.

 ### Consumer groups and competing consumers pattern